 (c) Construction.

 (1) New construction is any construction work that began on or after July 5, 2016.
-The provisions of NFPA 101, Chapter 18are applicable for large facilities, and Chapter 32 for small facilities.
+The provisions of NFPA 101, Chapter 18, New Health Care Occupancies are applicable for large facilities, and Chapter 32, New Residential Board and Care Occupancies for small facilities.

-(2) An existing facility is one that was operating with a license as a facility for persons with an intellectual disability and related conditions before November 1, 2016, and has not subsequently become unlicensed.
-The provisions of NFPA 101, Chapter 19 are applicable for large facilities, and Chapter 33 for small facilities.
+(2) An existing facility is one that was operating with a license as a facility for persons with an intellectual disability or related conditions before November 1, 2016, and has not subsequently become unlicensed.
+The provisions of NFPA 101, Chapter 19, Existing Health Care Occupancies are applicable for large facilities, and Chapter 33, Existing Residential Board and Care Occupancies for small facilities.

-(3) Alterations or new installations of building services equipment, such as mechanical and electrical systems, generators, fire alarm, and detection systems, etc., must be accomplished in conformance with the requirements for new construction as required by NFPA 101.
+(3) Alterations or new installations of building services equipment, such as mechanical and electrical systems, generators, fire alarm, and detection systems must be accomplished in conformance with the requirements for new construction as required by NFPA 101.

-(4) Site approval, as required by the local health officer, building department, and/or fire marshal having jurisdiction, must be obtained.
-Any conditions considered to be a fire, safety, or health hazard will be grounds for disapproval of the site by the department unless applied in an arbitrary or discriminating manner.
+(4) Site approval, as required by the local health officer, building department, or fire marshal having jurisdiction, must be obtained.
+Any conditions considered to be a fire, safety, or health hazard will be grounds for disapproval of the site by the HHSC unless applied in an arbitrary or discriminating manner.

 (5) Facilities that renovate must provide documentation for the flame spread rate of any new materials applied as an interior finish.

-(6) Life safety features and equipment that have been installed in existing buildings and are now in excess of that required by NFPA 101 must continue to be maintained or must be removed at the direction of DADS.
+(6) Life safety features and equipment that have been installed in existing buildings and are now in excess of that required by NFPA 101 must continue to be maintained or must be removed at the direction of HHSC .

-(7) When an existing licensed facility plans building additions or remodeling, which includes construction of additional resident beds, then the ratio of bathing units must be reevaluated to meet minimum standards and the square footage of dining and living areas must be reevaluated by DADS.
+(7) When an existing licensed facility plans building additions or remodeling, which includes construction of additional resident beds, then the ratio of bathing units must be reevaluated to meet minimum standards and the square footage of dining and living areas must be reevaluated by HHSC .
 Conversion of existing living, dining, or activity areas to resident bedrooms must not reduce these functions to an area less than required by minimum standards.

 (8) Buildings must be of recognized permanent type construction.
 They must be structurally sound with regard to actual or expected dead, live, and wind loads according to applicable building codes.

-(9) Each building must be classified as to the building construction type for fire resistance rating purposes in accordance with NFPA 220, Standard on Types of Building Construction, and NFPA 101.
+(9) Each building must be classified as to the building construction type for fire resistance rating purposes in accordance with NFPA 220 and NFPA 101.

 (d) Applicable codes and standards.
-Except as provided in paragraph (9) of this subsection, a facility must comply with NFPA 101, NFPA 99, and a Tentative Interim Amendment (TIA) issued by the NFPA for NFPA 99 or NFPA 101, including the TIAs listed in paragraphs (1) and (2) of this subsection.
-A facility must also comply with other NFPA publications referenced in this chapter and a TIA issued for a publication referenced in this chapter, unless otherwise approved or required by DADS.
+Except as provided in paragraph (9) of this subsection, a facility must comply with NFPA 101, NFPA 99, and a TIA issued by the NFPA for NFPA 99 or NFPA 101, including the TIAs listed in paragraphs (1) and (2) of this subsection.
+A facility must also comply with other NFPA publications referenced in this chapter and a TIA issued for a publication referenced in this chapter, unless otherwise approved or required by HHSC .

 (1) The following TIAs have been issued for NFPA 101: